thammi/stuff/image_mount/README.md

 in this directory.

 You have to have `sfdisk` installed.
+That should be the case on most default Linux installations.